How to care for Donkey's Tail

 Add a Unique Touch to Your Space

-With its cascading stems and distinctive appearance, Donkey’s tail brings a unique charm to any indoor or outdoor setting.
+With its cascading stems and distinctive appearance, Donkey’s Tail brings a unique charm to any indoor or outdoor setting.

 Whether grown as a hanging plant or on a ledge, it’s a low-maintenance addition that offers a lush, green aesthetic with minimal effort.